Fsohmoek/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide flag eg. `terraform apply --auto-approve`

+#### TERRAFORM DETROY

+This will destroy resources.

+You can also use the auto approve flag to skip the approve prompt, eg. `terraform destroy --auto-approve`

 ### TERRAFORM LOCK FILES

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project